cossacklabs/themis-java-examples/README.md

 Desktop Java and Android Java simple example projects.

-This are demo projects that enhance documentation for Java and Android:
+These are demo projects that enhance documentation for Java and Android:

 https://docs.cossacklabs.com/pages/java-and-android-howto/